napari/napari.github.io/applications/annotate_segmentation.md

     Parameters
     ----------
-    bbox_extents : Tuple[int]
+    bbox_extents : list (4xN)
-        The extents of the bounding box.
+        List of the extents of the bounding boxes for each of the N regions.
-        Should be ordered: min_row, min_column, max_row, max_column
+        Should be ordered: [min_row, min_column, max_row, max_column]

     Returns
     -------